home-assistant/home-assistant.io/source/_integrations/thread.markdown

 <div class="note">

 The **preferred network** function isn't completely implemented yet.
-In particular, when adding Matter devices through the companion apps, the preferred network of the mobile device is being used.
+In particular, when adding {% term Matter %} devices through the companion apps, the preferred network of the mobile device is being used.

 </div>